Into the Wild

 I really do believe if we can all recognise and become in tune with our inner knowing, then we have so much power over the choices we make and ultimately the life we choose to live.
 I hope these works and their poems encourage others to break through the shackles our society has made for them, and follow their own path to create meaningful, influential, respectful lives that aim to build each other up and create a better world to live in.

-*There are currently 2 pieces remaining for sale from this collection;
+*There is currently 1 piece remaining for sale from this collection;

 We would like to acknowledge the Wathaurong people of the Kulin Nations as the Traditional Owners of the land that inspired this series, and of where this exhibition is being held, and pay our respect to Elders both past, present and future.